DrClamson/handwriterApp/README.md

 In the pop-up window, click **Open in Browser**.
 If you use the app in the pop-up window instead of in a browser, some links will not work.

-Click **Simulate Casework** and follow the instructions in the app.
+Click **Use Your Own Samples** and follow the instructions in the app.